 With Tide, you get free transactions on every plan, and free foreign currency transactions on paid plans.
 You also get generous allowances on transfers cash deposits, and invoices, and 1-3 free expense cards (additional cards are charged at £5).

-The package is rounded off with in-app support as well as integration with Xero and QuickBooks.
+Every plan also includes in-app support, payment links, tap to pay, as well as integration with Xero and QuickBooks.
 Paid plans allow for one or more additional team members to gain enhanced access to the account, as well as priority in-app and phone support.

 Plans and pricing: